ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Time to find the bad guys.

 See how the graph is disconnected, and all the honest parties are on the same connected component.
-Turns out that's true in general, so everyone can just blame people on other connected components.
+It turns out that'll be true in general.
+So everyone can just blame people on different connected components, and that will satisfy IA.

-So with this subproblem, and with this really restricted adversary model, we're able to get something like SWIA.
+To sum things up, for this subproblem, and with this really restricted adversary model, we're able to get something like SWIA.

-Now let's build a real MPQC, and we'll see if this routing construction comes in useful.
+Now it's time to build a real MPQC.

 # Building MPQC

-Before we start going at it,
+Before we go at it,
 let's have a quick rundown on I guess the common strategy out there.

 There are usually three phases.